 This is an easy one.
 If you have suspicions of vitamin D deficiency, or just low levels, get a blood test and check.
 Or if you are in a country where this is harder or costs money (we are fortunate that it is free in Australia if you see a bulk-billing GP) then maybe just jump straight to supplementation.

 Without further context, I would recommend 1000-4000IU per day.
-But for larger deficiencies I would go significantly higher, but I am not comfortable writing that without context in a blog.
+For larger deficiencies, I would go significantly higher, but I am not comfortable writing that without context in a blog.

 Other Health Conditions

 This is less interesting to me, but worth mentioning.